 top of page

 Clemson Crew is looking for motivated athletes with a winning attitude.
-Competing in a sport that allows zero time-outs, our team consists of hard-working students whose endurance and passion for excellence drives them to succeed on the water and in the classroom.
+Our team consists of hard-working students whose endurance and passion for excellence drives them to succeed on the water and in the classroom.
 Our novice program will fast-track you into the national varsity level, get you into the best shape of your life, and initiate you to a comradeship of the oar that will last a lifetime.
+Membership is open to all full-time students at Clemson University and no previous experience is required.

-FILL OUT THE PROSPECTIVE ROWER FORM TO STAY UPDATED:
+FILL OUT OUR PROSPECTIVE ROWER FORM (BELOW) TO STAY UPDATED AND JOIN US FOR PRACTICE

 gracecox.jpg